sbb-design-systems/sbb-angular/src/angular-maps/getting-started.md

 export class TrainChooChooAppModule {}
 ```

+If you do not have specific configurations, you can use the standard configurations as well using:
 The ArcGIS API for Javascript allows for cross origin requests made to associated servers to include credentials such as cookies and authorization headers.
 This is indicated by a list of named so called _trustedServers_ (see [documentation](https://developers.arcgis.com/javascript/latest/api-reference/esri-config.html#request)).
 When using the SBB Geoportal, it's currently also required to add the same host names to the list of _originsWithCredentialsRequired_.
 Whenever a request is made to a server listed in _originsWithCredentialsRequired_ it is being intercepted (using _interceptors_ as [described](https://developers.arcgis.com/javascript/latest/api-reference/esri-config.html#request)) and the [_withCredentials_ header](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials) is set.
 [Read more on how the ArcGIS API for Javascript handles CORS](https://developers.arcgis.com/javascript/latest/guide/cors/index.html).

 Allowing a quick start in the SBB environment, the following hosts are preconfigured as _trustedServers_ and _originsWithCredentialsRequired_ in `@sbb-esta/angular-maps` by default: _geo-dev.sbb.ch_, _geo-int.sbb.ch_ and _geo.sbb.ch_.
 Additionally _wms.geo.admin.ch_ is preconfigured in _trustedServers_, too.